20tab/UnrealEnginePython/tutorials/YourFirstAutomatedPipeline.md

 * The Python code is pretty verbose and repeat itself constantly to show the biggest possible number of api features, i strongly suggest you to reorganize/refactor it if you plan to build something for your own pipeline

+* It has been tested with version 4.15 of the editor and python 3.6

 Installing UnrealEnginePython
 -